JaxHodg/litebot-go/README.md

 # litebot
 Lite-bot is a simple and customizable bot for server moderation with features like kick, ban, and purge, and blocking words.
 Nearly everything can be disabled or customized so you only have to worry about the features you actually want.
 More features are on the way.

-## TODO:
+## TODO
+- Improve/Migrate Database
+    - Clear all settings when leaving server
-- Move/mark as spoiler other's messages
+- Move other's messages
     -!move #other-channel to move the message in the new channel
 - WWE Intro Music
     - Users can set a music clip that will play when they join the voice channel